 STRUCTURE VS CONTENT; CONTEXT VS COMPONENTS

-I contend that we must assure results, but hand over the control of the journey to the followers.
+I contend that as Leaders we must assure results, but hand over the creation of the journey – the behavior changes, the activity, the buy-in, the creation of new rules and norms – to the Followers.

 • the route taken to get there,